openscm/pymagicc/docs/file_conventions.rst

 The regional set
 ``["WORLD", "R5ASIA", "R5LAM", "R5REF", "R5MAF", "R5OECD", "BUNKERS"]``, which was the
 standard for RCP data, is not supported by MAGICC7.
-Hence we provided an 'emergency mapping' in ``pymagicc/io._InputWriter._get_data_block`` which, if we are trying to write a ``SCEN7`` file and we are given the RCP regional set, will simply assume that it is ok to map to the MAGICC7 regions,
+Hence we provided an 'assumed mapping' in ``pymagicc/io._InputWriter._get_data_block`` which, if we are trying to write a ``SCEN7`` file and we are given the RCP regional set, will simply assume that it is ok to map to the MAGICC7 regions,